edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 ## Introduction

-In a mobile project I invoked, we recently switched from email and password style to a magic link style.
-We use Firebase.
-In this article, we dive in how we implemented the magic link for Firebase and React Native.
+In a mobile project I am a part of, we recently transitioned from traditional email and password authentication to a magic link system using Firebase.

+This article explores how I implemented email magic links in the project using Firebase with React Native.

 ## Getting started

-First things first, we'll need to setup the Firebase console to enable the email link sign-in.
-How do we do that?
+To begin, we want to set up the Firebase console to enable email link sign-in:

 - Open the Firebase console
 - Navigate to the **Authentication** section.